uranian throne

 The meaning was not immediately clear, but the flavour conveyed through the cmem was that of an untimely dirge.

 Barlayn steered over to Hyala, and dismounted.
-He put an arm about her, in quiet congratulation that she was still alive.
-And he, too, was defeated but alive.
-In melancholy relief they watched the crowd cloaking itself around the Glomb.
-The entire mass - the Noad's own people, but lost to him - began drawing away along the avenue, their victory chant continuing in diminuendo:
+He put an arm about her, in wordless congratulation that she was still alive.
+And he himself was defeated but alive, able to watch with her, in melancholy relief, the crowd that was cloaking itself around the Glomb.
+The entire mass - the Noad's own people, but lost to him - began to draw away along the avenue, their victory chant continuing in diminuendo:

 THE WEIGH-TREE / SLAY-TREE / SUMMON-TO-BLUR...